quannt/dot-game/README.md

 ## Building the Game

-- The game starts when a player clicks the Start button.
+- The game starts when a player touches or clicks the Start button; at that point, the Start button changes to a Pause button, which should pause the game until the button is touched or clicked again.
 - Dots fall at a constant rate.
 A player should be able to use a slider to control the rate at which dots fall, with a range of 10-100 pixels per second.
 - A new dot appears at a random horizontal position at the top of the box every second.
 - Dots should vary randomly in size from 10px in diameter to 100px in diameter.